-- The pupil does not have the ability to control his or her thepupil's behaviour. - The pupil does not have the ability to understand the foreseeable consequences of his or her the pupil's behaviour. - The pupil's continuing presence in the school does not create an unacceptable risk to the safety of any person.
+- The pupil does not have the ability to control the pupil's behaviour. - The pupil does not have the ability to understand the foreseeableconsequences of the pupil's behaviour. - The pupil's continuing presence in the school does not create an unacceptable risk to the safety of any person.